-Nelson Mandela attends the installation of his grandson Mandla as Chief of the Mvezo Traditional Council

-Nelson Mandela co-founds the Elders

-This is a group of respected thought leaders set up by Peter Gabriel, Richard Branson and Nelson Mandela to pursue global peace and human rights.
+THE OFFICIAL EXHIBIT Supporting cultural education, endorsed by Arts Council England Nelson Mandela attends the installation of his grandson Mandla as Chief of the Myezo Traditional Council Nelson Mandela co-founds the Elders This is a group of respected thought leaders set up by Peter Gabriel, Richard Branson and Nelson Mandela to pursue global peace and human rights.
+Nelson Mandela makes his final public appearance Nelson and his wife Graca attend the closing ceremony of the FIFA World Cup, held for the first time in South Africa.

-2007

-Nelson Mandela makes his final public appearance

-Nelson and his wife Graça attend the closing ceremony of the FIFA World Cup, held for the first time in South Africa.

-2010

-Nelson Mandela flies to London to attend a 46664 charity concert celebrating his

-90th birthday

-It is his last foreign trip.
+organised by the 46664 initiative celebrating his 90th birthday It is his last foreign trip.
 He tells the crowd: "We say tonight after nearly 90 years of life, it is time for new hands to lift the burden.
 It is in your hands now".

-2008

-Nelson Mandela - Madiba - dies aged 95

-2013

-Nelson Mandela dies on 5

-December at his house in

-Johannesburg, surrounded

-by his family.
-He is buried

-in his home village of Qunu.

-South Africa enters a ten-day

-period of national mourning.

-Announcing his death, President

-Jacob Zuma says 'Our nation

-has lost its greatest son'.
-Kofi

-Annan, Chair of The Elders, says

-'Madiba's legacy beckons us to

-follow his example to strive for

-human rights, reconciliation and

-justice for all.'
+Nelson Mandela - Madiba December at his house in Johannesburg, surrounded by his family.
+He is buried in his home village of Qunu.
+South Africa enters a ten-day period of national mourning.
+Announcing his death, President Jacob Zuma says 'Our nation has lost its greatest son'.
+Kofi Annan, Chair of The Elders, says 'Madiba's legacy beckons us to follow his example to strive for human rights, reconciliation and justice for all.'